 London is full of beautiful gardens, from Royal gardens to small gardens tended to by volunteers.
-Take a day to see the thousands of plants and flowers at Kew Gardens or enjoy a quiet stroll in Holland Park.
+Take a day to see the thousands of plants and flowers at Kew Gardens or enjoy quiet walks in some of London's smaller gardens.

 Look out for on-site shops where you can often buy seeds and gardening equipment to recreate a London garden at home.

 Many of London's most famous gardens are on a grand scale and are former private estates designed to dazzle.
 Here are some of London's best large gardens:

 Royal Botanical Gardens, Kew